Chevrolet Silverado owners have reported 41 problems related to fuel pump (under the gasoline fuel system category).

 See all problems of the 2001 Chevrolet Silverado.

 2004 Chevrolet Silverado stalled, and died, the engine warning light came on, and the message center on the dash read " reduced engine power".
 The truck would not restart and steering and braking was limited.
 The consumer pulled off the road and checked under the hood for signs of failure, none were found.
 The vehicle as restarted but it had no power, idled roughly and would go no faster than 3-5 mph.
 This problem recurred two more times.
 The problem was diagnosed at the dealer with a throttle actuator code, the throttle was replaced.
 The dealer believed the problem was with the fuel pump module because he had replaced several on similar vehicle, but since the code didn't come up during diagnostic he was unsure.
 The consumer mention a service bulletin (document id 1538353, #pip3022a- dated July 19, 2004) which the dealer was aware of.
 The consumer had the dealer remove the tank and indeed the fuel pump module on the truck had the same part number mentioned in the service bulletin.
 The manufacturer has refused any financial assistance.
-It was September 1, 2005 when this fuel pump issue happened.

 See all problems of the 2002 Chevrolet Silverado.

 Consumer has a concern that the fuel pump terminal is over heating and the connectors are loose.
 Problem was repaired by the dealer at 35,000 miles.
 At the present time of 48,500 miles the problem is recurring.
 Please provide further information.

 While approaching a traffic light vehicle stalled.
 When this occurred vehicle lost power steering and brakes.
 Cvonsumer was able to steer vehicle into a curb.
 Dealership indicated that the fuel injectors and pump were bad and need to be replaced.
 This was the second time these parts were replaced.